 There has also been great progress in material development.
 Here, materials are sought that are antimicrobial, antiseptic and, seen over time, self-resolving at the decisive points.
 In contrast to general 3D printing in other areas, the search for optimal roughness and porosity is essential.
 Only then can the bone tissue interlock optimally with the implant or joint replacement and - ideally - replace it over time.

 The forward-looking research results also include experiments in which eyes, blood vessels, liver and kidneys are created in the 3D printer.
 The most recent example is a functioning heart that was created at Tel Aviv University - but only the size of a cherry, and how many years could pass before something like this can really be used on a large scale, nobody is yet able to predict.

 Both in Korea and at Newcastle University, researchers are focusing on corneal pressure, which could be used to control the overhang of necessary corneal transplants in the eye: About 12.5 million people could hope to be able to see (again) normally as a result, because about 69 patients are currently waiting eagerly for a corneal transplant.
 Current challenges still exist in the areas of consistency, durability and structure of the material.

 The technologies, plants and the associated materials and process steps are manifold.
-In order to get an overview as efficiently as possible and to exchange ideas with the experts, a visit to Formnext, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 13 November 2020 in Frankfurt am Main, Germany is highly recommended.
+In order to get an overview as efficiently as possible and to exchange ideas with the experts, a take part to Formnext Connect, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 12 November 2020, is highly recommended.